lepelog/botw-all-compendium-pictures-routing/route.md

 -   Pick up some monster Parts to exchange for 199 Mon for the Springloaded hammer by Kliton (lynel drops might be the best option)
--   „Sunshroom sensing“ is required, to get the confidential envelope, so we don't need to get the picture before, but get 3 sunshrooms
+-   „Sunshroom sensing“ is required, to get the classified envelope, so we don't need to get the picture before, but get 3 sunshrooms
 -   Buy rare Insects from Beetle and photo them as they fly away(Butterflies, Darners, Frogs)